decentralized-identity/keri/docs/Q-and-A-Security.md

 The point of KERI is to encapsulate all the guarantees within `KEL`s nothing else is needed.
 DHT is just for resolution process to find a place from where I can get it.
 This place can change as you like I could even get it in p2p interaction from someone else.
 DHT seems to be the most reasonable way to build solid infrastructure for resolution process but none of the nodes can actually inject or tamper KELs so you don't have to trust them or get any guarantees from them.
 Since if the node will miss behave it is very easy to detect that.\
 _(RobertMitwicki)_

-## You are arguing KERI affords greater security than a decentralized linear event system like Bitcoin?
+## **Q: You are arguing KERI affords greater security than a decentralized linear event system like Bitcoin?
 _...you would be fundamentally arguing that you can record a singular, immutable linear event history more securely than Bitcoin, and I see nothing in KERI that would indicate that._

 Read the answer to [this](#keri-is-basically-a-series-of-pay2publickeyhash-transactions) first.